Jakub-Kos/TripperApp/docs/UserGuide.md

   [Screenshot placeholder: Login screen] (./images/placeholder-login.png)

 - Home and Navigation
-  The main window organizes features into tabs: Dates, Destinations, Gear, Itinerary, Participants.
+  The main window organizes features into tabs: Dates, Destinations, Gear, Participants.
   [Screenshot placeholder: Main window with tabs] (./images/placeholder-main-tabs.png)

 Creating and managing a trip
 - Create a new trip with a name and optional description.
-Trips have statuses (e.g., Draft, Active, Archived).
+Trips have statuses (e.g., Active, Finished).
 - As an organizer you can change status or archive a trip once finished.
 [Screenshot placeholder: Create trip form] (./images/placeholder-create-trip.png)

 Inviting participants
-- Generate an invite link or code from the Participants tab.
+- Generate an invite code from the Participants tab.
-- Share the link via chat/email.
-Participants can join by pasting the code or opening the link.
+- Share the code via chat/email.
+Participants can join by pasting the code.
 [Screenshot placeholder: Invite participants dialog] (./images/placeholder-invite.png)

 Mermaid: Invite flow (user perspective)